jayachandranpm/CodeLens-Compile-Explain/README.md

 - GenerativeAI: Google's GenerativeAI library for natural language generation.
 - RapidAPI: Online Code Compiler API for code compilation.

+## How to Access and Use Gemini API for Free

+CodeLens uses the GenerativeAI library, specifically the Gemini API, for code explanations.
+You can access and use the Gemini API for free by following the instructions in this [tutorial](https://www.kdnuggets.com/how-to-access-and-use-gemini-api-for-free).
+Make sure to obtain an API key and configure it in the application.

 ## Setup Instructions

 1. Clone the repository: